 In addition, some people, notably those in GS1 Healthcare US, are worried about the duplication of the static data elements if they must be repeated multiple times in a single TH document.
 They are also worried about the need to include full business names and addresses in the ownership change data elements.
 The “from” business name and address will be repeated many, many times in their database.
 Most “to” business names and addresses will also be repeated many times.
 This could represent a huge amount of data storage and transmission space.
 This issue was also a concern in various preempted State pedigree laws (see “Pedigree Models and Supply Chain Master Data”).

 If an ADR for a given drug buys some of that drug from a non-ADR and then sells it to a customer along with some that they bought directly from the manufacturer, what rules apply?
 The larger U.S. drug distributors have voluntarily pledged not to buy drugs from anyone but the manufacture when they can, so this may not happen very often, but when it does, does the fact that they buy some directly allow them to always follow the direct buy rules?
 How is the distributor supposed to know which drug packages were received from which supplier if they are the same lot number since they are not required to make use of the unit serial numbers until late 2023?

 Can you think of more questions about TH?
 Leave a comment below.

-If your job requires you to understand the DSCSA, make sure you check out my new PDF document “The Drug Supply Chain Security Act Explained”.
+If your job requires you to understand the DSCSA, make sure you check out my new book “The Drug Supply Chain Security Act Explained”.
 It is a section-by-section explanation of the DSCSA and discusses many of the implications to companies in the supply chain who must implement it.
 It includes thousands of cross-reference hyperlinks that allow you to navigate from one point in the document to another and back with little effort.
 You will find it an indispensable tool for learning the DSCSA quickly.
 Get a copy today.
 The introductory price discount continues through the end of March.
 To learn more, click here.